-LakewoodAlive to Host Community Forum Regarding Refugees on May 10
+LakewoodAlive to Host “Embracing Diversity” Community Forum on May 23

-Distinguished Group of Panelists to Participate in Discussion at Lakewood Congregational Church; Public Invited to Attend
+Distinguished Group of Panelists to Participate in Discussion at Lakewood Public Library; Public Invited to Attend

-Moderator David Dombrowiak, President and Chief Executive Officer for the Community West Foundation, will oversee a distinguished group of panelists for an informative discussion.
+Moderator Tameka L. Taylor, Ph.D., who serves as President of Compass Consulting Services and previously spent 14 years occupying a leadership role at The Diversity Center of Northeast Ohio, will oversee a distinguished group of panelists for an informative discussion.
 The final 30 minutes will be devoted to panelists fielding questions from the audience.

 The panelists participating in this community forum include: